MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-hdinsight.md

    :::image type="content" source="./media/azure-hdinsight/enter-account-key.png" alt-text="Screenshot of the Azure HDInsight dialog, showing an account key entered in the space.":::

-1. In **Navigator**, select one or more files or folders to import and use in Power BI Desktop.
-Then select either **Load** to load the table in Power BI Desktop, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.
+1. In **Navigator**, select one or more files or folders to import and use in Power Query Desktop.
+Then select either **Load** to load the table in Power Query Desktop, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.

    :::image type="content" source="./media/azure-hdinsight/select-data.png" alt-text="Screenshot of the Azure HDInsight navigator, showing a folder selected.":::